cdktf/cdktf-provider-mongodbatlas/docs/dataMongodbatlasFederatedSettingsIdentityProviders.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.2/docs/data-sources/federated_settings_identity_providers#id DataMongodbatlasFederatedSettingsIdentityProviders#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.17.0/docs/data-sources/federated_settings_identity_providers#id DataMongodbatlasFederatedSettingsIdentityProviders#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `idpTypes`<sup>Optional</sup> <a name="idpTypes" id="@cdktf/provider-mongodbatlas.dataMongodbatlasFederatedSettingsIdentityProviders.DataMongodbatlasFederatedSettingsIdentityProviders.Initializer.parameter.idpTypes"></a>

+- *Type:* java.util.List<java.lang.String>

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.17.0/docs/data-sources/federated_settings_identity_providers#idp_types DataMongodbatlasFederatedSettingsIdentityProviders#idp_types}.

 ---